finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var apiInstance = new PortfoliosApi();
             var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
 The effective date of the data (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
+The AsAt date of the data (optional) var page = page_example;  // string | Optional.
+The pagination token to continue listing portfolios.
+This value is returned from a previous call to ListPortfolios.
+If this is set, then the sortBy, filter, query, effectiveAt, and asAt fields must not have changed.
+Also, if set, a start  value cannot be set. (optional) var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many. (optional)